Government plans network of over 400 remote working hubs

 The shared facilities, specifically kitted out with desks and ICT services, could be used by workers wishing to work nearer their home area and avoid long commutes, Stjohn O’Connor, principal officer with the Department of Community and Rural Development, said.

-Mr O’Connor told a meeting of the Committee on Social Protection, Community and Rural Development and the Islands that a special interdepartmental group charged with overseeing the initiative “was looking at over 400 hubs”.
+A special interdepartmental group charged with overseeing the initiative “was looking at over 400 hubs”, he told a meeting of the Committee on Social Protection, Community and Rural Development and the Islands.

 Distribution

-It was also examining the possibility of a common booking platform, which would allow users book a seat in any one of the locations via an app, he said.
+It was also examining the possibility of a common booking platform, which would allow users book a seat in any one of the locations via an app.

 Mr O’Connor said the shift towards remote working could “contribute to a greater regional distribution of jobs” while supporting “a better quality of life for many people who previously might have spent long hours commuting.”